Foster Care Abuse

-When children are abused in foster care, in addition to the physical harm, they often suffer from mental harm.
+When children are abused in foster care, in addition to the physical harm, and sexual predators, they often suffer from mental harm.
 Some damage is long lasting and the child may never recover.
-When this happens, the agencies in charge of certifying the foster parents and placing children in abusive homes may be held liable for the harm the children suffered if the social worker was negligent in placing the child into the hands of the abuser.
+When the child maltreatment happens, the children’s bureau in charge of certifying the foster parents and placing young children in abusive homes may be held liable for the harm the children suffered if the social worker was negligent in placing the child into the hands of the abuser.

 Abuse in the Foster Care System: The Case of Baby B

 A particularly egregious case was handled by our law firm.
 We obtained a $1.75 million settlement in “The Case Of Baby B.” This will help him in his recovery, but he was so severely harmed emotionally and physically from neglect that he will never fully recover.
 His case is an example of one where the child should never have been removed from the home in the first place.

 He was literally ripped from the arms of his mother one evening on flimsy allegations that she had neglected him.
 He was initially placed in kinship care where he was thriving.
 The caseworker then removed him from the kinship care and placed him with a foster mother who was a stranger and was also overloaded with other children to care for.

 Despite pleas from the foster mother to take the baby from her because she could not properly care for him, caseworkers left him there.
 He failed to thrive and did not develop physically or emotionally.
 Eventually, he suffered third-degree burns when he became trapped next to a radiator.
 He is finally back in the care of his father who is working diligently to help his child overcome the results of his extreme neglect.